fe-data/fe-docs/docs/advanced/webhooks-events.rst

 **Triggered by**

 #.
-Choose for :guilabel:`Delete event` in the contextmenu of the event-dashboard
+Choose for :guilabel:`Delete event` in the popupmenu of the event-dashboard
 #.
 REST API (`Delete event request <api-events.html#delete-event>`_)

 **Example payload**